African Great Lakes: Economy

-Fishing—primarily of tilapia species but also of Nile perch—provides the main livelihood.
+Fishing—primarily of tilapia species but also of Nile perch—provides the main livelihood for people in the region.
 With four Great Lakes on its borders, Uganda ranks as one of the world's largest producers of freshwater fish.
 The climate and rich volcanic soils in the highlands also sustain intensely cultivated croplands.

 The economies of the Great Lakes region states have different structures and are at various stages of development.
-The GDP real growth rate ranges from 1.8 percent in Burundi to 4.4 in DRC.
+The GDP real growth rate ranges from 1.8 percent in Burundi to 4.4 in the DRC.
 GDP per capita fluctuates between $600 in DRC and Burundi and $800 in Uganda.